-As a manager, your leadership skills can make a real difference to the service you deliver and the outcomes people who use your service achieve and, where appropriate, the wider community.
-Your leadership will have an impact on the vision and ethos of the organisation and play an important role in empowering others to develop and use their own leadership skills, including the people who use your service and their carers.
+As a manager, your leadership skills can make a real difference to the service you deliver, the outcomes people who use your service achieve and, where appropriate, the wider community.
+Your leadership will have an impact on the vision and ethos of the organisation and play an important role in empowering others to develop and use their own leadership skills.

 Social care operates in an increasingly complex, challenging and changing environment.
 Working effectively in partnership can help provide best value and improved outcomes for people who use our services.
 The need for effective leadership of these collaborations is important.
 As a manager it is an area that you may wish to develop further.

 The six leadership capabilities in the boxes below show the different elements that make up effective leadership in social services.
 Find a range of learning resources to develop your skills.

 Use the organisational capabilities to assist you to develop an enabling and learning culture to support leadership at all levels within your team.